-When pushing a major update, you don't need to worry about interrupted service, deployment, or complex processes.
-Using the CI/CD approach to DAM systems, every update goes live immediately without additional cost to the customer or involvement with IT.
+When it's time to push a major update, you don't need to worry about interrupted service, deployment, or complex processes.
+By using the CI/CD approach to DAM systems, every update goes live right away without any additional cost to the customer or involvement with IT.
 That means large enterprise DAM users receive faster system updates, more new features, and fewer service interruptions.